trailofbits/manticore/README.md

 ### development dependencies

-- Keystone Assembler Engine: Used in unit tests
+- keystone: Used in unit tests
-- QEMU: Used for cpu verification flag
-- gdb-multiarch: Used for cpu verification flag

 ## usage

-Manticore *actually* lives in `SymbolicExecutor/`.

 ```
-cd SymbolicExecutor/
 python main.py ./path/to/binary  # runs, and creates a directory with analysis results
 ```